Luctia/ezarr/README.md

 - PleX

 ## Using
-1. To get started, clone the repository in a directory of your choosing.
+1. To get started, clone the repository in a directory of your choosing. **Note: this will be where your installation and media will be as well, so think about this a bit.**
 2. Copy `.env.sample` to a real `.env`: `$ cp .env.sample .env`.
 3. Set the environment variables to your liking.
+Note that `ROOT_DIR` should be the directory you have cloned this in.
 4. Run `setup.sh` as superuser.
 This will set up your users, a system of directories, ensure permissions are set correctly and sets some more environment variables for docker compose.
 5. Run `docker compose up`